kubernetes-sigs/karpenter/designs/spot-consolidation.md

 All consolidation actions contain an inherent tradeoff between price and availability.
 Consolidation actions are equivalent to a spot interruption, but without the deadline.
 This tradeoff applies to on-demand capacity, as well.
 This document explores approaches to enable consolidation for spot instances without regressing to lowest price.

+Each of the below solution works on a certain heuristics because most cloud providers don't surface capacity pool information for spot which presents unique challenges to efficiently select a certain spot instance Type that would cater to better price and availability with respect to the current node.
+Hence, the idea is to enable the consolidation based on different heuristics so that it makes sense to re-size the nodes only when there is significant cost benefit.

 ## Design Options

 ### 1: Minimum Flexibility [Recommended]